fruink/chatApp/README.md

 This app contains all clean, efficient, and working code that is deisgned and user firendly for users to message pther users in a chat messenger app.

 # Project Files #
+Project files are organized into folders such as Views, public, and routes Project contains:
+- index.html
+- main.js
+- app.js
+- Multiple pages such as contact.js and users.js, etc..
+- package.json
+- Gruntfile.js
+- Minified code such as SASS and JS

+Project files are organized and minified for easy development and structure of this application.